gohugoio/hugoDocs/content/en/templates/types.md

 ## Shortcode

 A _shortcode_ template is used to render a component of your site.
-Unlike _partial_ or _content view_ templates, _shortcode_ templates are called from content pages.
+Unlike _partial_ or _view_ templates, _shortcode_ templates are called from content pages.

 For example, the _shortcode_ template below renders an audio element from a [global resource](g).